Regulation 19 - Completing a Disciplinary Report

 Red card forms must be completed for all players sent from the playing enclosure, regardless of age / game or competition.

-If the miscreant is not a player (spectator or coach for example) involved then either seek advice from the Society Discipline Secretary or complete a referee abuse form.
+If the miscreant is not a player (spectator or coach for example) involved then either seek advice from the Society Discipline Co-Ordinator and complete a referee abuse form.

 Do not be tempted or persuaded by the clubs “to let them sort it out” if they have been sent off you MUST fill a form in and the Disciplinary Panel or the RFU will do the rest.

 The first page of the report requires largely (self explanatory) factual information.
-Accuracy is essential since inaccuracies will most likely lead to the accused or his/her representative questioning the match official’s credibility.
+Accuracy is essential since inaccuracies will most likely lead to the accused or their representative questioning the match official’s credibility, so be brief and factual.

 The first two sections of the second page again are largely factual.
 It is the section headed ““Official’s Detailed Report of Incident” which requires the greatest care.